 - 6.1.
 All payments we receive from suppliers before 1 September form the buy-out fund for the obligation period.
 There are three separate buy-out funds for the RO, ROS and NIRO respectively. - 6.2.
-In September or October each year, we will recover our costs for administering the RO and ROS (as described in Chapter 5) from these buy-out funds.
-We will also recover the costs we incur in administering the NIRO on behalf of UREGNI, as well as its own direct administration costs. - 6.3.
+In September or October each year, we recover our costs for administering the RO and ROS (as described in Chapter 5) from these buy-out funds.
+We also recover the costs we incur in administering the NIRO on behalf of NIAUR, as well as NIAUR's own administration costs. - 6.3.
 We will recover these administration costs proportionally from each buy-out fund.
 For example, if the buy-out funds amounted to £30m for NI, £60m for Scotland and £210m for England and Wales, and the total cost of administering the RO scheme was £4m, we would recover £400,000 from the NI buy-out fund, £800,000 from the Scotland buy-out fund and £2.8m from the England and Wales buy-out fund. - 6.4.
 If there is not enough money in all three buy-out funds combined to cover our costs, then we will take the full amount of the buy-out funds and the remaining costs from the late payment funds.
-If there is still not enough money to cover our costs across all buy-out and late payment funds, then we will speak to BEIS, the Scottish government and DfE to seek alternative funding.
+If there is still not enough money to cover our costs across all buy-out and late payment funds, then we will seek alternative funding from BEIS, the Scottish government and DfE.